For young people who are sure they want to make a gender change, getting on hormone blockers and maybe hormones can help

 - Planned Parenthood

 - At this time, only some Planned Parenthood health centers have hormones for trans people.
 Even fewer can help young trans people.
-The best way to find out is to call your nearest Planned Parenthood health center.
+The best way to find out is to call or visit your nearest Planned Parenthood health center.

 - Some young transfeminine people have been able to get birth control pills or other drugs with hormones through a clinic.
 Birth control pills are not what you need.
 They have low doses of feminizing hormones.
 You would need to take a lot.
 They also do not have much androgen blocker, which is important for stopping you from going through puberty.

 From adult friends and peers

 - You might ask a trusted friend or family member who is over 18 to help you.
 You will need to come out to them.
-There is a chance they might tell your family, so think hard before talking to someone.
+They might tell your family, so think hard before talking to someone.